schreter/hue_rule_configurator/README.md

 a door contact is used, then additional 4 rules for handling door contact.
 I.e., depending on the configuration, up to 13 rules are used for a single motion sensor.

+It is also possible to use multiple motion sensors for a room.
+Add `sensors` parameter with the list of sensors to use.
+These sensors will be assigned to the group representing the room and group's presence and light state will be used instead of the single motion sensor named by `name`.

 ## Action types